lin-tianyu/project-page-template/README.md

 1. Click on `Use this Template` button to create a new repo;
 2. Edit the `index.html` file to control the content of the website;
 3. Store all your images/videos in the corresponding folder in `static/*` and load them in the `index.html`.
-> By default, authors/institutions/code/pdfs are anonymous, you can add them after your paper's acceptence.
+> By default, authors/institutions/code/pdfs are **anonymous**, you can specify them after your paper's acceptance.

 **IMPORTANT!** Make sure to replace the `favicon.ico` under `static/images/` with one of your own, otherwise your favicon is going to be mine.
 You can generate your own `favicon.ico` at [favicon-generator](https://favicon.io/favicon-generator/).

+## My workflow
+1. Use this template to create a repo;
+2. Add the code I'm working on into this repo, and keep developing;
+3. To prepare for double-blinded review after finishing the paper:
+  - Update `index.html` for the project page (already anonymized);
+  - anonymize the repo via [Anonymous Github](https://anonymous.4open.science/)。
+5. Update authors/institutions/code/pdfs after your paper has been accepted.

 ## Components
 - Methods (or Inspiration/Idea)